RhettRautsaw/GIS_Tutorial/README.md

 [qGIS](https://www.qgis.org/en/site/) and [R](https://www.r-project.org/) are two alternate **free** open-source softwares you can use to analyze and manage GIS data.

 Here, I will briefly go over the basics of GIS, qGIS, and R and give you all the tips and tricks I have learned.
-However, there are much more extensive tutorials and such found elsewhere (*e.g.*, [qGIS Documentation](https://docs.qgis.org/3.10/en/docs/gentle_gis_introduction/index.html)).
+However, there are much more extensive tutorials found elsewhere (*e.g.*, [qGIS Documentation](https://docs.qgis.org/3.10/en/docs/gentle_gis_introduction/index.html)).

 On this page, you will find the general introduction to GIS including useful resources to explain GIS concepts and a long list of data/analysis resources at the bottom of the document.